dalehamel/mctop-tool-example/docs/00400-memcached-dtrace.md

 printf "set memtier-3652115 0 60 4\r\ndata\r\n" | nc localhost 11211
 ```

-Now that I have usdt support, I can rebuild my original uprobe example.
+Now that I have USDT support, I can rebuild my original uprobe example.
 Checking
 the dtrace file again, I see the signature for the `process__command` probe.
 It
 just so happened that the function my colleague Camilo [@camilo-github]
 selected was also a USDT probe point!